Nowa Biała, Masovian Voivodeship

-Nowa Biała had a population of 229 at the 2011 census.
+As of August 2025 Nowa Biała has a population of 310 people.

 The village is located on a broad alluvial plain and is an important river crossing.

 The village is known for a series of large rocky outcrops on the river bank.

 The town has a school on the periphery, and at the center is a small shopping strip opposite a parish church.